ChrisLubin/FAU-Course-Checker/README.md

 </p>

 <p align="center">
-<font size="4">This application will constantly check for an opening in a course you're waiting to join then text or email you about it!</font>
+<h4 align="center">This application will constantly check for an opening in a course you're waiting to join then text or email you about it!</h4>
 </p>

 ## Setting Up